SS-GEN: A Social Story Generation Framework with Large Language Models: Conclusion

 \section{Conclusion}

-We propose \textbf{SS-Bench}, an innovative Social Story Benchmark that includes: (1) A constraint-driven strategy named \textbf{\textsc{StarSow}} to prompt advanced LLMs and synthesize diverse and qualified Social Stories from a minimal seed set; (2) The \textbf{Quality Assessment Criteria} used in both human and GPT evaluations to verify effectiveness of Social Stories in adhering to unique and strict constraints; (3) Various experiments on mainstream language models (LMs<8B) in Zero-Shot and Supervised Fine-Tuning (SFT) scenarios, validating the potential of SS-Bench in testing and advancing smaller models on Social Story Generation.
-We hope SS-Bench makes Social Stories more accessible, affordable and of high quality for their use as a social-skill intervention tool within the autism community.
+We propose \textbf{SS-GEN}, an innovative Social Story Generation framework that includes: (1) Qualified dataset construction for SS-GEN through a breadth-frist, hierarchical and constraint-driven strategy \textbf{\textsc{StarSow}}.
+(2) The personalized \textbf{quality assessment criteria} for evaluating the adherence of generated Social Stories to their unique and strict constraints.
+(3) Extensive experiments by training and testing smaller, cost-effective language models, which show that our dataset significantly improve the LLMs performance on SS-GEN. We hope SS-GEN makes Social Stories more accessible, affordable and of high quality for their use as a social-skill intervention tool within the autism community.